The Devil in Love (film): Synopsis

 Soon Gianfigliazzo and his men manage again to track down the two lovers, and to re-capture Beelphegor who thinks this to be yet another instance of Maddalena's faking love and betrayal.
 Back in the hands of his captors, the archdevil is at first sarcastic as usual, and he faces his upcoming capital punishment of being burned on the stake without any worries.
 He is convinced that he will suffer no harm, and that the fire is just a convenient way for a demon to go back to hell.

 The supplice begins back in Florence, in front of Lorenzo, Maddalena and the rest of the court and the whole population.
 Suddenly Adrammelech returns, visible to Beelphegor's alone.
-He conveys the message that Ades too is furious with the archdevil for the delay in returning to hell, and having shown truw love sentiments toward a woman.
+He conveys the message that Ades too is furious with the archdevil for the delay in returning to hell, and having shown true love sentiments toward a woman.
 The punishment is to suddenly lose all his infernal powers, which had protected him so far from feeling pain from the fire: he has been turned into a man from all points of view, just to die horribly.

 As he starts to scream for help, Adrammelech cannot intervene but Maddalena decides to save him, even if this means joining her lover on the fire in order to force Lorenzo to halt the execution.
 Lorenzo understands quickly that it is better to forgive and gain a son-in-law, than to kill him together with his own daughter.
 Gianfigliazzo however purposefully delays the grace order, unable to forgive his rival even for Maddalena's sake.

 Lorenzo intervenes and the two lovers are freed.
 Gianfigliazzo attacks again Beelphegor, but the invisible Adrammelech also returns a final time to help his ex-master.
 The angry Gianfigliazzo is pushed into the fire and finally dies; Beelphegor gratefully acknowledges the intervention of his past servant and friend, he delivers his farewell and leave the scene in loving embrace with Maddelena, fully embarking into life as a normal man with no special powers but at peace with the limitations and joys of mortality.